abdullah89255/Common-Vulnerabilities-/README.md

 ### Fun Fact
 Security Misconfigurations are often called the “low-hanging fruit” of cyberattacks because they’re easy to exploit yet simple to fix.
 A single overlooked setting—like leaving port 22 open with a weak password—can unravel an entire security posture.

-Let me know if you’d like a specific example, tool walkthrough, or help auditing a setup!